tomgrek/hackathon-skeleton/README.md

 which restarts/rebuilds on changes to your *server side* code.
 (Hot reload only works with front-end.)
 You'll still need to reload your browser to view any changes, but at least you don't have to Ctrl-C out of the running node process first.
 I've only set up nodemon for dev mode, that is, local machine building and testing.
 It's not used by the Docker deployment.
-Note that if you don't have nodemon (and mocha) installed globally, you may need to do that - ```npm install -g nodemon mocha```.
+Note that if you don't have nodemon installed globally, you will need to do that in addition to mocha - ```npm install -g nodemon```.

 ## How did this originate?